chrisalee27-dotcom/Networking-Labs/CCNA-Network-Connectivity-Troubleshooting/README.md

 ## 📌 Overview

-This lab simulates a real-world troubleshooting scenario where two hosts are unable to communicate due to multiple routing misconfigurations across routers.
+This lab simulates a real-world troubleshooting scenario where two hosts are unable to communicate due to routing misconfigurations across multiple routers.

 The objective was to:

-* Diagnose intermittent connectivity issues
+* Diagnose a complete loss of connectivity
 * Analyze routing tables using Cisco CLI
-* Identify incorrect static routes
+* Identify incorrect and missing static routes
 * Restore full end-to-end connectivity

 ---